Clemson's final Playoff ranking, semifinal matchup set

 |

-Breaking: Clemson's final Playoff ranking, semifinal matchup set
+Clemson's final Playoff ranking, semifinal matchup set

 |2020 Dec 20, Sun 12:27- -